ARMmbed/mbed-os-5-docs/docs/reference/configuration/platform-config.md

     Description: Set to 1 to enable all platform stats.
 When enabled the functions mbed_stats_*_get returns non-zero data.
 See mbed_stats.h for more information
     Defined by: library:platform
     No value set
+Name: platform.callback-comparable
+    Description: Enables support for comparing two Callbacks.
+See notes on operator== for limitations.
+Can be disabled to save ROM if not required.
+    Defined by: library:platform
+    Macro name: MBED_CONF_PLATFORM_CALLBACK_COMPARABLE
+    Value: 1 (set by library:platform)
+Name: platform.callback-nontrivial
+    Description: Enables support for non-trivial callable objects in Callback.
+Can be disabled to save ROM if no-one is using non-trivial types.
+Changing this value may cause incompatibility with pre-built binaries.
+    Defined by: library:platform
+    No value set
 Name: platform.cpu-stats-enabled
     Description: Set to 1 to enable cpu stats.
 When enabled the function mbed_stats_cpu_get returns non-zero data.
 See mbed_stats.h for more information
     Defined by: library:platform